 5) Malty Treats

 Malt lubricates the cat’s stomach so fur should pass through the GI tract more efficiently.
-Gastric pastes (made from malt extract and liquid paraffin) have been quite popular for treating fur balls.
+Gastric pastes that are made from malt extract and liquid paraffin have been quite popular for treating fur balls.
 These can be effective but are not always easy to administer.

 If you want to enjoy the benefits of malt extract, try offering your cat a malty kibble-style treat, instead.
 Look out for malty treats formulated specifically for furball management.